osquery/osquery/docs/wiki/development/building.md

 To mimic and follow the same build/release testing workflow use:

 ```
+export RUN_BUILD_DEPS=1
+export RUN_RELEASE_TESTS=1
 ./tools/build.sh
 ```

 Pay attention to the environment variable `RUN_RELEASE_TESTS=1`, which enables the deployment sanity tests.
 If you are building an optimized or distribution package manager target this will most likely fail.
+The `RUN_BUILD_DEPS` variable tells the build to begin with a `make deps`.

 ## Notes and FAQ